open-telemetry/opentelemetry-dotnet/docs/trace/exception-handling/README.md

 ## First Chance Exception

-The term `First Chance Exception` is used to describe exceptions that are handled by the application, whether in the user code or the framework.
+The term `First Chance Exception` is used to describe exceptions that are handled by the application - whether in the user code or the framework.

 While using `Activity` API, the common pattern would be: